Welcome back!

 What is Atrial Fibrillation (AF)?

 The heart pumps blood throughout the body.
 In normal heart function, the four chambers of the heart beat in a coordinated way to ensure consistent blood flow.
-However during AF, one of the heart chambers beat irregularly and disrupts the rhythm, which affects blood flow.
+However during AF, one or both of the upper heart chambers beat irregularly and disrupts the rhythm, which affects blood flow.

 How does AF increase the risk of stroke?